EMH333/esbuild-svelte/README.md

 ### Typescript and Other Svelte Preprocessing

 In order to support Typescript and other languages that require preprocessing before being fed into the Svelte compiler, simply add the preprocessor to the `preprocess` option (which accepts both a single preprocessor or an array of them).
-The example script below is a great place to start.
+The example script below is a great place to start, you can also look at the `example-ts` folder for a more complete project.

 ```javascript
 import esbuild from "esbuild";